For a month that saw most of the sporting world overtaken by winter, February sure brought a ton of sports record-breaking.

 NBA ALL-STAR GAME

-Each year, the best players from the NBA's Eastern and Western conferences suit up to play no defense, throw alley-oop after alley-oop, and shoot 3s like they were hitting from Hot Spots in NBA Jam T.E.
+Each year, the best players from the NBA's Eastern and Western conferences suit up to play no defence, throw alley-oop after alley-oop, and shoot 3s like they were hitting from Hot Spots in NBA Jam T.E.
 I love it.

 But this year's All-Star Game in New Orleans took the offense to a new stratosphere.

 The 318 combined points in the 163-155 East win broke the record for most total points in the game. ...The 165 combined points in the first half were the most ever in an All-Star half. ...The West's losing effort would've even tied the record for most points scored by a team in All-Star history, which of course the East now holds. ...Carmelo Anthony hit a record eight 3-pointers.
-It was part of a 100-attempt barrage of 3s between both sides, the most ever in the exhibition. ...And with his tied-for-game-high 38 points, Kevin Durant pushed his record career All-Star scoring average to 30.6 ppg.
+It was part of a 100-attempt barrage of 3s between both sides, the most ever in the exhibition. ...And with his tied-for-game-high 38 points, Kevin Durant pushed his record career All-Star scoring average to 30.6 PPG (points per game).

 AROUND THE WORLD